anirudhra/libpytunes/README.md

 # libpytunes

-Created by Liam Kaufman (liamkaufman.com)
+Created by Liam Kaufman (liamkaufman.com), forked/modified with further enhancements.
-Modified by Anirudh Acharya

 This version should work in python3.
 You will need to install 'six' via pip.